Cray-HPE/community/README.md

 # GOVERNANCE
 ---
+Note that this repository is loosely modeled on the kubernetes open governance repository at https://github.com/kubernetes/community.
+The goal is to apply the similar governance within the Cray / HPE community.
+Phase 1 will seed the governance and Phase 2 will expand participation.

 There will be two phases for the rollout of governance for the Cray / HPE community:

 ### Phase 1